Contemplative Study and Embodied Understanding

 Contemplative Study & Training

-Within our continually evolving lives, many people long to find a deeper way of being.
+Amidst our active lives, many people long to find a deeper way of being.
 Information and inspiration are important parts of the search, yet do not necessarily lead to embodied understanding.
 Embodied understanding can be described as a felt sense that you know what you know, and that you can express your knowledge through who you are.

 The Latin root of the word contemplation, templum, literally means a place for observation, what might also be called a keystone, mainspring, core, or heart.
 To contemplate is to take time and space to explore important questions, to go to the core or heart of the matter, to potentially find what you seek.